 We don't allow items that promote or glorify hatred, violence, racial, sexual, or religious intolerance, or promote organizations with such views.
 We'll also remove listings that graphically portray graphic violence or victims of violence, unless they have substantial social, artistic, or political value.

+eBay has always exercised judgment in allowing or disallowing certain listings consistent with the spirit of a worldwide community.
 We carefully consider all the details before deciding to remove such listings when they're brought to our attention, looking at the entire listing to see if it goes against our guidelines.

 Items that contain nudity or adult material are governed under the Adult Only policy.
 Please review that policy for information on adult items and how they can be listed.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.

 Items and media related to natural disasters or human tragedies that have substantial social, artistic, or political value: